joinpursuit/Pursuit-Core-iOS/persistence-animation-autolayout/uicollectionview/README.md

 }
 ```

-## No default cells
+## No Default Cells

 Collection Views require customization for their cells.
-There is no "basic" or "subtitle" collection view cell.
-We must always create a subclass and set its properties like we do for table views.
+There is no "basic" or "subtitle" collection view cell, like you might find with a table view.
+We must always create a subclass and set its properties like we do for custom table view cells.

 ## Horizontal / Vertical scrolling